algolife-research/stochastic/doc/VISUAL_ART_GENERATOR.md

-# Phonon: Visual Art Generator Specification
+# Stochastic: Visual Art Generator Specification

 > **Implementation Status: PLANNED**
 >
-> This document describes the Visual Art Generator system that will transform Phonon
+> This document describes the Visual Art Generator system that will transform Stochastic
 > into an audiovisual generative instrument with video export capabilities.

 ## Executive Summary

-The Visual Art Generator extends Phonon beyond audio synthesis into the realm of **generative visual art**.
+The Visual Art Generator extends Stochastic beyond audio synthesis into the realm of **generative visual art**.
 By mapping musical properties (packets, nodes, edges, frequencies, timing) to visual parameters, users can create synchronized audiovisual compositions.
 The system supports multiple visualization modes, real-time performance, and video export.

 ---